rorycl/cexfind/README.md

 <img width="1000" src="cmd/console/console.gif" />

-Have a look at the [README](cmd/console/README.md) for the console app for more info about the architecture of this client.
+Have a look at the app [README](cmd/console/README.md) for more info about the architecture of this client.

 **cli**